This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Recipe

-• Customizable: Once you’ve made the batter, mix in your favorite add-ins like berries, chocolate chips, or nuts for a personal touch.
+• Customizable: Stir in your favorite add-ins like blueberries, chocolate chips, or chopped nuts.

 Ingredients

-bowls filled with the ingredients needed to make homemade pancake mix.
+ingredients needed to make a small batch of pancake mix.

 If you have any ingredients leftover from this small batch pancake mix recipe, check out our Leftover Ingredients Recipe Finder.

-• Flour: The base of the pancake mix, providing structure and a soft texture.
-A 1:1 gluten-free flour blend can be used if needed.
+• Flour: The main ingredient that gives pancakes their structure and soft texture.
+You can use a 1:1 gluten-free flour blend if preferred.

-• Salt, Baking Powder, and Baking Soda: These leavening agents help the pancakes rise and create a light, fluffy texture.
-Be sure they’re fresh for the best results.
+• Salt, Baking Powder, and Baking Soda: These ingredients help the pancakes rise and stay light and fluffy.
+Make sure your baking powder and baking soda are fresh for the best results.

-• Sugar: Adds a hint of sweetness to balance the flavors.
+• Sugar: Adds just enough sweetness to balance the flavors.

 Save This Recipe!